WatchESPN: As WatchESPN

 Longhorn Network and SEC Network programs were added to the service upon SEC Network's launch on August 14, 2014 (Longhorn Network was contractually limited to Big 12 states, and not available nationwide through WatchESPN).
 ESPN Classic was never made available on WatchESPN due to a lack of live sports rights and licensing limitations, along with a general move to a video on demand model.

+ESPN app, discontinuation of the WatchESPN branding (2017–2025)

-In 2015, ESPN began to deprecate the standalone WatchESPN apps in favor of the updated ESPN mobile app (originally launched in 2008 with the iPhone's original App Store as "ScoreCenter"), which contains integrated access to ESPN's TV Everywhere streaming.
-In 2017, ESPN began to significantly downplay the WatchESPN branding on-air, in favor of promoting the ESPN app.
+In 2015, ESPN began to integrate streaming functionality into its main mobile app.
+In August 2017, ESPN began to significantly downplay the WatchESPN brand in favor of promoting the ESPN app, including an advertising campaign coinciding with college football season and the US Open.
 ESPN withdrew the WatchESPN app from the App Store and Google Play on July 1, 2019, and redirected the web presence of WatchESPN to an equivalent section on ESPN.com.

+In 2018, ESPN launched a standalone direct-to-consumer subscription service known as ESPN+, which primarily carries events or coverage not available on ESPN's linear channels, as well as other original programming.
+Some of its programming was formerly carried on ESPN3, thus effectively paywalling it.
+The service also does not include programming from ESPN's linear channels.